Mr-MeerMoazzam/Set-Up-CUDA-cuDNN-on-Ubuntu-20.04/README.md

 For you to install CUDA, compile the CUDA programs, and run the CUDA programs on Ubuntu 22.04 LTS operating system, you need the following:
 1. An installed NVIDIA GPU on your computer.
 2. Installed NVIDIA GPU drivers on your Ubuntu operating system.

-If you do not have Nvida Drivers then (Totorial)
+If you do not have Nvida Drivers in your system then follow this [Totorial](https://github.com/Mr-MeerMoazzam/Cuda-Setup-In-Ubunto-22.04/tree/main/Install%20Nvidia%20Drivers%20on%20Ubunto)) to install NVIDIA GPU Drivers.